 Fishing - Trout Fishing is popular in the ice-cold Guru Karuru and Chania Rivers which run down from the Aberdare Mountain peaks.
 There is a fishing lodge there which sleeps 7 guests.

-Climbing - The highest mountain in Kenya is Mount Kenya, and it stands a magnificent 5199m (17057 feet) high.
+Climbing - The highest mountain is Mount Kenya and it stands a magnificent 5199m (17057 feet) high.
 It was originally formed by volcanic eruptions and over millions of years the crater has gradually eroded down to form several peaks.
 Point Lenana is the only peak which can be climbed by amateurs.
 The two main peaks can only be climbed using technical equipment and professional mountaineering skills.